 This year was the tenth survey we have carried out to help us to understand the experiences, opportunities, and challenges organisations are facing now.
 Year after year, we have heard how you have adapted your services and strategies to continue to support people in contact with the criminal justice system and their families.

 In this blog I explain why the research is so important to Clinks.

 Last year we heard a mixed picture.
 Staff levels were stable but recruiting skilled and experienced staff is increasingly challenging.
 Some organisations were optimistic about their financial sustainability over the next two years, but this confidence decreased the smaller the organisation.
 Remote working is here to stay but face-to-face services were returning.

 Overall, the number of responses was down on the previous year, and we reflected on what this meant for our findings, and the reasons behind it.
 A significant proportion of those who responded were from medium and large organisations, and we heard from fewer smaller organisations than in the past.
 So, if you represent a small organisation, we really want to hear from you in the future.

 We were pleased that the proportion of organisations supporting racially minoritised people was up ten points compared to 2021.
 We recognise – from the last few years’ research, and from our regular contact with the sector – that these are challenging times.
 Taking time out of the working day to complete a survey might feel impossible.
 But without your input, we cannot work to support you, or to influence and create change.

-Here are just four reasons why your response is crucial:
+Here are just some of the reasons your response matters: